-Giants Enterprises is sponsoring a brief fireworks display on July 27, 2007, in the waters of San Francisco Bay near AT&T Park.
-The Coast Guard has granted the event sponsor a marine event permit for the fireworks display.
-The fireworks display is meant for entertainment purposes as a finale to a San Francisco Giants baseball game.
-This rule is being issued to establish a temporary regulated area in San Francisco Bay around the fireworks launch barge during loading of the pyrotechnics, during the transit of the barge to the display location, and during the fireworks display.
-The safety zone is necessary to protect spectators, vessels, and other property from the hazards associated with the pyrotechnics on the fireworks barge.
+The Rudolph F. Monte Foundation is sponsoring a brief fireworks display on October 13, 2007, to celebrate the Monte Foundation Fireworks Extravaganza.
+The fireworks display is meant for entertainment purposes.
+The safety zone is being issued to establish a temporary regulated area at Seacliff State Beach around the fireworks launch site during the fireworks display.
+The safety zone around the launch site is necessary to protect spectators, vessels, and other property from the hazards associated with the pyrotechnics.